FACT-Finder-Web-Components/oxid-eshop-module/README.md

 - [License](#license)

 ## Requirements
-- OXID eShop 7.0
+- OXID eShop 7.0 or higher
-- PHP version 8.0 or higher
+- PHP version 8.1 or higher

 **Note:** For Oxid eShop 6.x and PHP 7, please use SDK version 4.x